Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 3

 this place between Hawthorn and

-Camberwell Coups.
+Camberwell Corps.

 I am in good form this evening, I

-had a fine Day yesterday & [[?]]
+had a fine day yesterday & some

 along to my tent on Tuesday night

-to get [[?]].
+to get converted.
 I had a fine meeting

-last night & [[?]] for [[Salrative?]]
+last night & [[scored?]] for Salvation.

-the men appreciated the hard hitting
+the men appreciate the hard hitting

-facts about their sins & the remedy
+facts about their sin & the remedy

 I am even shortly hearing from

-both officers & men some mush
+both Officers & men some most

-for instance I even heard a
+For instance I even heard [[a?]]

 THE SALVATION ARMY.